 What is Hay Maker?

-- It’s a foliar fertilizer containing slow release nitrogen formulated to increase forage production of pastures and increase hay yield and protein content.
+- Hay Maker is a foliar fertilizer containing slow-release nitrogen formulated to increase forage production of pastures and increase hay yield and protein content.
 Hay Maker is an environmentally responsible alternative to harsh chemicals.

 How does it work?